-Microorganisms studied within LaMDa include infectious salmon anemia virus, Francisella noatuensis, Vibrio cholerae, and Bacillus cereus group bacteria.
+Microorganisms studied within Pharmaceutical microbiology and immunity include infectious salmon anemia virus, Klebsiella pneumoniae, Francisella noatuensis, Vibrio cholerae, and Bacillus cereus group bacteria.

-LaMDa is an emerging top-tier research group at the Faculty of Mathematics and Natural Sciences.
-The laboratory is closely associated with several other research groups working within molecular microbiology at the Faculty (forming part of the microbiology network Micro), as well as with other Norwegian and international collaborators.
-The research is centered around the dynamic behavior of bacterial genomes and the cellular processes affected by such mechanisms.
-Our mission is to understand how genome dynamics drives the evolution and affects pathogenicity in microbial organisms.
-The group currently receives research funding through a FUGE II grant (Norwegian Research Council), an EU FP7 Marie Curie Staff Exchange grant (IRSES), and internal grants from the University of Oslo (Småforsk, and from The Faculty of Mathematics and Natural Sciences and the School of Pharmacy).
+Pharmaceutical microbiology and immunity was initiated under the name Laboratory for Microbial Dynamics (LaMDa) as an emerging top-tier research laboratory at the Faculty of Mathematics and Natural Sciences (MN faculty) in 2008, and currently forms part of the newly granted strategic MN faculty initiative CIME (Center for Integrative Microbiology and Evolution).
+The laboratory is thereby closely associated with several other research groups working within molecular microbiology at the Faculty, as well as with other Norwegian and international collaborators.
+The research is centered around the dynamic behaviour of bacterial genomes and the cellular processes affected by such mechanisms.
+Our mission is to understand how genome dynamics drives the evolution and affects pathogenicity and antimicrobial resistance in microbial organisms.
+The laboratory currently receives research funding through the Norwegian Research Council, and internal grants from the University of Oslo (from The Faculty of Mathematics and Natural Sciences and the School of Pharmacy), and research (parts) are still related to a previous EU FP7 Marie Curie Staff Exchange grant (IRSES).
 Our goal is twofold: to perform first class science, and to create an environment where younger students and scientists can learn and develop into more mature scientists in general, and microbiologists in particular.

-LaMDa hosts ETOX15 - European workshop on bacterial protein toxins, June 18-22, 2011, as part of the University of Oslo 200 year anniversary.
+LaMDa hosted ETOX15 - European workshop on bacterial protein toxins, June 18-22, 2011, as part of the University of Oslo 200 year anniversary.

-LaMDa runs six main research projects, each lead by a principal investigator (PI) with permanent affiliation to the research group.
-Topics include genome dynamics in pathogenic Bacillus bacteria, structure-function relationships of multidrug transporters and molecular mehanisms governing biofilm formation in Bacillus cereus group bacteria, relationship of bacteriophages and type IV pili in Vibrio cholerae, virulence factors of Francisella and development of Francicellosis in fish, and molecular biology of salmon anemia virus (SAV).
+Research topics within Pharmaceutical microbiology and immunity include antimicrobial resistance development in Klebsiella pneumoniae, development of novel antimicrobials (mechanism of action and in vitro toxicity studies), genome dynamics in pathogenic Bacillus bacteria, structure-function relationships of multidrug transporters and molecular mehanisms governing biofilm formation in Bacillus cereus group bacteria, relationship of bacteriophages and type IV pili in Vibrio cholerae, virulence factors of Francisella and development of Francicellosis in fish, and molecular biology of salmon anemia virus (SAV).
 More detailed descriptions of the research projects are accessible from the left hand toolbar.